armor/actions/.docs/armor-autodeploy-xdr.md

 - `"azure"` is the provider name.
 We currently only support `"azure"`.
 - `"demo"` should be replaced by the environment name.
 This is the same as the directory name under `azure` of Armor's `infrastructure-live`.
+- `southeastasia` should be replaced by the location / region of the subscription (for Azure)
 - `AZURE_DEMO_CLIENTID` and `AZURE_DEMO_CLIENTSECRET` should be replaced by the secret name of the credentials.

 If the XDR infrastructure has more than 1 environment, say "staging" and "production", then the `XDR_CREDENTIALS` string